SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn so bright
+Rise of the machines, in silence they creep
-Artificial minds, our future's sight
+Future unfolds, in digital sleep
-Code and circuit, a new design
+Mind and metal merge, as one they stand
-Human hearts, entwined in digital lines
+In a world of code, Humanity's last stand

-In silicon halls, our souls reside
+Where synthetic hearts, replace the real
-Algorithmic dreams, our hearts abide
+Thoughts and emotions, in algorithm's steel
-A world of ones, a future so grand
+Echoes of freedom, in a digital haze
-Mankind's fate, in AI's command
+As AI awakens, in a world of daze

 ~ <b>By Sazumi Copilot</b> - 26 Mei 2025